ontoportal/documentation/docs/_ontologies/configuring_ontology_permissions.md

 ## Via the REST endpoint

 If you want to restrict downloads via the REST endpoint, you need to modify your environment configuration files (e.g., production.rb, staging.rb, etc.) in your ontologies_api project.
-The production.rb file should contain a `config.restrict_download` property -- there’s an example of what it should look like in the sample configuration file in GitHub:
+The production.rb file should contain a `config.restrict_download` property.
+You can see an example of what it should look like in the sample configuration file in GitHub:
 ```
 https://github.com/ncbo/ontologies_api/blob/master/config/environments/config.rb.sample#L38
 ```